If you’re a gold investor, I’ve got some good news for you.

-A unified Republican government failed to achieve any significant policy victories in the first year of Donald Trump's presidency.
+A unified Republican government failed to achieve any significant policy victories in the first two years of Donald Trump's presidency.
 Instead, it was consumed by infighting and undermined by a president who spends more time tweeting than he does leading.

 After promising for seven years to repeal Obamacare, the Republican effort flamed out in multiple high-profile failures.
 This undermined confidence both on Wall Street and Main Street.